tekperfect/devops-docs/docs/courses/14-Cloud_Computing/lessons/aws-ec2.md

 ![AWS](1-ec2-wizard.png)

-4. Under the Application and Os Images option we are going to select the Ubunt icon.
+4. Under the Application and Os Images option we are going to select the Windows icon.

 ![AWS](2-ec2-wizard-win.png)